List of defunct Canadian railways

 Streetcar and interurban railways were chartered provincially, in the case of Ontario under the Street Railway Act.

-Non-common carrier railways did not require a charter under the Railway Act since they were used primarily for the owners own purposes, mainly logging and mining.
+Railways that were not common carriers did not require a charter under the Railway Act since they were used primarily for the owners' own purposes, mainly logging and mining.

 American railroads always operated in Canada under charters of subsidiary railways even though most had equipment lettered only for the parent company.
-Most U.S. railroads also operated in Canada through subsidiary railways with one exception: Wabush Railway which had not a mile of track in Canada as it crossed southern Ontario using trackage rights granted by the Grand Trunk Railway of Canada.
+Most U.S. railroads also operated in Canada through subsidiary railways with one exception: Wabash Railway which had not a mile of track in Canada as it crossed southern Ontario using trackage rights granted by the Grand Trunk Railway of Canada.
 These rights still exist with present-day Canadian National and Norfolk Southern, which runs into Windsor and Sarnia, Ontario.
 It formerly ran through Montreal, Quebec, but service was stopped due to such services causing traffic congestion.

 This list of defunct railways includes only those railways that actually came into existence.
 Many were taken over by other railways or had a name change and thus continued to operate trains over the same tracks.
 A few ceased to exist because they went out of business and were abandoned and dismantled.

 For simplicity on this list, Canadian National Railways (CNR) (pre-1960), Canadian National Railway (CN) (post-1960), Canadian Pacific Railway (CPR), Grand Trunk Railway (GTR), and Canadian Northern Railway (CNoR) will be abbreviated for notations.
 Others will be abbreviated as required.

 Also consult the list of active Canadian railways.